 Perhaps you'd like to host or run a webinar or workshop yourself to share an area of your expertise with other tutors.
 We'll help you do it.

-Access to information and resources that assist with all aspects of tutoring
+Access to information, resources and training that assist with all aspects of tutoring

 Helping to shape the future of the profession